BVF Mission Statement

 Here are some of the impactful contributions that BVF has made to foster positive change!

-• Advanced youth opportunity by implementing the It’s My Life, My Responsibility Sexual Risk Avoidance Education Program, helping teens delay pregnancy, stay in school, and build long‑term stability.
+We advanced opportunity for teens through the It’s My Life, My Responsibility Sexual Risk Avoidance Education Program, helping young people delay pregnancy, stay in school, and build long‑term stability.

-• Improved corporate environmental practices by successfully advocating for McDonald’s to eliminate plastic bags in local stores and return to paper.
+We improved corporate environmental practices by successfully advocating and urged McDonald’s to eliminate plastic bags in local stores and return to paper, reducing waste across the territory with the key purpose of saving our sea turtle population.

-• Expanded access to life‑saving skills by securing funding for a learn‑to‑swim program serving 50 at‑risk youth from low‑income communities.
+We expanded access to essential water‑safety skills by securing funding for a learn‑to‑swim program serving 50 at‑risk youth from low‑income communities.

-• Promoted sustainable food practices by removing “Shark Fin Soup” from a local restaurant menu and collaborating internationally to eliminate an illegal seafood recipe from a published cookbook.
+We protected marine life and strengthened ethical food standards by removing “Shark Fin Soup” from a local restaurant menu and collaborating with international organization to require local organization to eliminate an illegal seafood recipe from a published cookbook.